-FG212/RM200/FM205 Critical Media Studies teaches the competencies necessary for analyzing media codes and conventions and interpreting the myriad meanings and ideologies generated by media texts.
-Explores how gender, race, sexuality, class, citizenship, and other social, cultural, and political markers are constructed in media, including counter-hegemonic media texts.
-Examines the ways audiences resist and reproduce dominant media narratives.
+In FG212 | RM200 | FM205 Critical Media Studies, students explore how gender, race, sexuality, class, citizenship, and other social, cultural, and political markers are constructed in media, including counter-hegemonic media texts.
+They also examine the ways audiences resist and reproduce dominant media narratives.

 Final Project Index

-For the final project in FG212, student groups produce final projects that critique existing media and present new media that resists/challenges the problems they’ve identified.
-Along those lines, please note that the student-created projects on this site do NOT represent research findings and/or generalizable knowledge.
-Rather, these projects represent these students’ pursuit of knowledge.
+For the final project, students critique existing print and audiovisual media then create new media addressing the problems they’ve identified.
+These projects do not represent research findings and|or generalizable knowledge.
+Rather, they represent students’ pursuit of knowledge.

 Block C 2021